 White cards can be issued by all staff (in liaison with relevant teacher).
 The only exception here is that the Midday Supervisors must get the Lead Midday Supervisor to action any white cards.
 This results in an immediate referral to the Key Stage co-ordinator for that child.
 Children will go to the classroom of the Key Stage Coordinator at the earliest convenient break - either during play or lunch time.
 The card will have several misdemeanours listed and the person issuing the card will tick the appropriate one and sign and date it.
 The Key stage co-ordinator will then record the issue of the card and decide whether the matter can be dealt with there and then or upgrade to a yellow card.
-The Key Stage Coordinator will record the incident on Behaviour Watch.
 It is the class teacher's responsibility to notify the child's parents that their child has received a white card - unless the Designated Safeguarding Lead suggests that the parents are not notified.